 However, depression is not always triggered by an event.
 Hormonal imbalances or biological factors may also cause it.
 According to Mayo Clinic, it may also be brain chemistry – changes in the way neurotransmitters work with neurocircuits in your brain.

 Depression symptoms in women

 According to Beyond Blue, 1 in 6 Australian women experience depression in their lives.
 Biologically predisposed to experiencing some mental disorders more than men, women also tend to give less priority to their health and well-being.
 Additionally, women are also a high-risk category for depression, especially, after giving birth or in the first year after having a baby.

 How can depression be treated?

-To an individual suffering from depression symptoms, it might seem near impossible to emerge from this mental abyss but there are plenty of treatment options.
+it might seem near impossible to emerge from this mental abyss but there are plenty of treatment options.
 If the depression is caused by a physiological factor like an imbalance in hormones, that can be remedied through medication.